zaneriley/discord-cogs-for-small-servers/README.md

 # Discord Cogs for Small Servers

-This repository contains a collection of Discord cogs designed specifically for small servers (less than 50 people).
-These cogs focus on getting people (e.g. friends, family) to connect. _Please note:_ These cogs are currently built for my own particular server and style (e.g. response messages), but I welcome any PRs if you'd like to help generalize/customize them.
+This repository contains a collection of Discord cogs tailored for smaller server communities, particularly those with less than 50 members These cogs focus on getting people (e.g. friends, family) to connect.

+**heads up:** These cogs are currently built for my particular servers and style (e.g. response messages), but I welcome any PRs if you'd like to generalize/customize them for your server.

 ## Features

 ![MovieClub](https://github.com/zaneriley/discord-cogs-for-small-servers/blob/main/movieclub/cog-logo.png?raw=true)